 Lewis Statement on H.R.
 267, the Martin Luther King, Jr. National Historical Park Act

 WASHINGTON – Today, H.R.
 267, the Martin Luther King, Jr. National Historical Park Act, will become Public Law.
-Four years ago, Congressman Lewis first introduced legislation to create what will be Georgia’s first National Historic Park.
-The U.S. House of Representatives passed the bill on January 4, 2017, and the U.S. Senate adopted the legislation by voice vote on December 27, 2017.
+Four years ago, Congressman Lewis first introduced legislation to create what will be Georgia’s first National Historical Park.
+The U.S. House of Representatives passed the bill on March 15, 2017, and the U.S. Senate adopted the legislation by voice vote on December 27, 2017.
 Rep. John Lewis (GA) made the following statement:

 “Throughout his life, Dr. King urged each and every one of us to recognize the dignity and worth of every human being.
 He was my friend, my mentor, and my big brother, and I never expected to have the honor and privilege of representing his place of birth and the spaces where he planned a movement -- which changed the face and trajectory of our nation -- in the U.S. Congress.